houstonhaynes/AD4SDocs/00h AD4S Ledger.md

 ### Beyond Static Documentation

 Traditional system documentation often treats decisions as static artifacts, records created at a moment in time that remain unchanged unless explicitly updated.
 This approach fails to capture the dynamic, evolving nature of software systems and the decisions that shape them.
+Drawing inspiration from Git's transformative impact on code history, AD4S extends similar temporal intelligence to the entire decision ecosystem surrounding software development.

-The AD4S Ledger takes a fundamentally different approach by modeling the system as a temporal knowledge graph where:
+The AD4S Ledger transforms both examples by modeling the system as a temporal knowledge graph where:

 - **Nodes** represent entities such as decisions, components, requirements, risks, and opportunities
 - **Edges** represent relationships between these entities, including dependencies, influences, constraints, and enablements